brandonflynn-nb/json-app/README.md

 Purpose: Demonstrate the ability to visualize and manipulate JSON data.

 It has a functional registration/log-in system.
 The data is stored in a json file on the server.
-It is quite unsecure to use a public JSON file for user data so security measures should be taken Passwords are currently hashed with md5.
+It is quite unsecure to use a public JSON file for user data so security measures should be taken.
+Passwords are currently hashed with md5.
 An email authentication code is also hashed with md5.